mharen/mharen.github.io/_posts/2009/2009-06-22-few-things-visual-basic-net-has-over-c.md

 ### Automatically Implemented Properties

 Another feature exclusive to C# is automatically implemented properties.
-For example, here’s the old style:<blockquote>
+For example, here’s the old style:

 ```cs
 // C#2